MFR6340/theenglishextension.org/resources.md

 ## Swiss Education System

-## A Guide to the Swiss Edu
+## A Guide to the Swiss Educational System

 <img src="https://i.imgur.com/9byDLFn.png" width="25%" />

 If you are trying to wrap your head around the Swiss education system and you are familiar with the British education system, than this is a fantastic read.
 It's a bit pricey for it's self-published formatting, but has a wealth of knowledge and will clarify many questions.
+Written by Robin Hull, director of the Hull School in Zurich.

 <a href="https://www.bookdepository.com/Yearling-Marjorie-Kinnan-Rawlings/9780689846236?ref=grid-view&qid=1654272403026&sr=1-2" rel="nofollow"> Buy on BookDepository</a>